 Compliance with the law does not comprise our entire ethical responsibility; rather, it is a minimum essential condition for performance of our duties.

 Failure to comply with the law will be managed in accordance with the Company’s personnel policies.

 Federal healthcare programs such as Medicare and Medicaid are subject to an anti-kickback statute.
 You cannot pay a physician, hospital, payer, or vendor either cash or gifts in exchange for referrals of patients, supplies, or item of equipment to the Company.
 In turn, they cannot pay you to take patients or provide supplies or equipment from them.
 Also, if you know, or should have known, that an item could induce a purchase by a patient eligible for Medicare or Medicaid, this is also a violation of the anti-kickback statute.

 Violations of this statute may result in the exclusion of the Company from participation in federal healthcare programs.
-Civil fines can be up to $21,916 for each occurrence, and possible criminal felony charges carry a $100,000 fine, ten years imprisonment, or both.
+Civil fines can be up to $100,000 per kickback plus three times the amount of the remuneration, and possible criminal felony charges carry a $100,000 fine, ten years imprisonment, or both.
 There are exceptions (safe harbors) to this statute that reflect reasonable business practices; for example, you can provide refreshments at an open house, give healthcare literature to potential patients, and participate in a public health fair.
 For possible exceptions, please contact the Compliance Department.

 Q: My cousin gave me several DVD players that were store models.
 I know that one of my patients really likes watching movies.
 Can I give him one of the DVD players?

 A:No. Even though you didn’t pay for the DVD player, it has value and could possibly influence the patient to continue service with the Company rather than changing to a competitor.